GavTheWood/WorldGuardBatch/README.md

 ### Priority
-Changes the priotity of a region.
+Changes the priority of a region.
 The priority must be a number between 0 and 10.
 The region can by selected by parent, counter name and regex.